The following conditions shall apply to all purchases of goods by the Wrapology group.

 4.7 If Wrapology delivers to the Buyer a quantity of Goods within the tolerance quantity set out in the relevant Sales Order, the Buyer shall not be entitled to object to or reject the Goods or any of them by reason of the surplus or shortfall and shall pay for such goods at the pro rata Contract Rate.

-4.8 Wrapology may deliver the Goods by separate installments.
-Each separate installment shall be invoiced and paid for in accordance with the provisions of the Contract.
+4.8 Wrapology may deliver the Goods by separate instalments.
+Each separate instalment shall be invoiced and paid for in accordance with the provisions of the Contract.

-4.9 Each installment shall be a separate Contract and no cancellation or termination of any one Contract relating to an installment shall entitle the Buyer to repudiate or cancel any other Contract or installment.
+4.9 Each instalment shall be a separate Contract and no cancellation or termination of any one Contract relating to an instalment shall entitle the Buyer to repudiate or cancel any other Contract or instalment.

 5.1 The quantity of any consignment of Goods as recorded by Wrapology upon dispatch from Wrapology's principal place of business (or that of any third party) shall be conclusive evidence of the quantity received by the Buyer on delivery unless the Buyer can provide conclusive evidence proving the contrary.
 Wrapology (and/or its subcontracted party) will check that the order is dispatched in full and in good order.
 Deliveries are quoted as standard delivery time of up to 5 working days; prices for timed deliveries must be requested specifically in writing from the Wrapology Account Manager.
 The Buyer must sign for all deliveries.
 The Buyer must count and check all cartons for visible exterior damage that may have affected the carton contents before a signature is submitted.
 Deliveries that are late or damaged due to carrier error cannot be recovered from Wrapology by the buyer more than the Wrapology insured amount of £1 per kilo per delivery.
 Delivery charges are always quoted separately (unless requested otherwise) and it is expected that Recipients have full unloading facilities including access to property, forklift, pump trucks and labour to unload.
 Drivers are not permitted to aid unloading (and quoted for) unless agreed in writing in advance of dispatch.
 Restrictions on pallet dimensions including heights must be made clear at least 72hours in advance of shipping, otherwise our standard pallets are on various bases (from 800mm x 120mm) with a maximum height of 1.9m.